KDE/digikam-doc/image_editor/effects_tools.rst

 The Lut3D Effect
 ~~~~~~~~~~~~~~~~

-The Lut3D filter coloring images by applying transformation based on a 3D lookup table.
+The **Lut3D** filter colors images by applying a transformation based on a 3D lookup table.

 In the film industry, 3D lookup tables are used to map one color space to another.
-They are commonly used to calculate preview colors for a monitor or digital projector of how an image will be reproduced on another display device, typically the final digitally projected image or release print of a movie.
-A 3D LUT is a 3D lattice of output RGB color values that can be indexed by sets of input RGB colour values.
-Each axis of the lattice represents one of the three input color components and the input color thus defines a point inside the lattice.
+They are commonly used to calculate preview colors for a monitor or digital projector to show how an image will be reproduced on another display device, typically the final digitally projected image or release print of a movie.
+A 3D LUT is a 3D lattice of output RGB color values that can be indexed by sets of input RGB color values.
+Each axis of the lattice represents one of the three input color components, so the input color defines a point inside the lattice.
 Since the point may not be on a lattice point, the lattice values must be interpolated; most products use trilinear interpolation.

-The tool provide a list of Lut3D to apply on the image, including preview thumbnail of the effect. **Intensity** setting allows to adjust the colors overall of the effect on image.
+The tool provides a list of 3D lookup tables to apply to the image.
+The **Intensity** setting is used to adjust the percentage of the effect that is applied to the image.

 .. figure:: images/editor_lut3d.webp
     :alt: